 So you’ve gotten pre-approved, found your dream home, and your offer was accepted.

 The closing day is the final step in the mortgage process when you take ownership of the property.
-The closing date is set in the real estate contract signed by the buyer and seller, usually 4-8 weeks after the offer is accepted.
-Closing on a house usually takes place at the title company.
+The closing date is set in the real estate contract signed by the buyer and seller; usually, 4-8 weeks after the offer is accepted.
+Closing on the house usually takes place at the title company.

 Home closing delays

 Delays in closing are due to underwriting requirements.
-When a loan officer puts your loan file together they have to submit it to a mortgage underwriter.
-If anything is missing the loan application is kicked back to the loan officer to gather the missing information.
+When a loan officer puts your loan file together, they must submit it to a mortgage underwriter.
+If anything is missing, the loan application is kicked back to the loan officer to gather the missing information.

-According to Matt Schwartz, branch manager at Southlake Funding, the most common reason for delays in closing is inexperienced loan officers.
+According to Matt Schwartz, branch manager at Southlake Funding, the most common reason for closing delays is inexperienced loan officers.

-In some cases the underwriter will require more documentation.
-If you are unable to close by the date listed in the real estate contract you will need to ask the seller for more time to close.
+In some cases, the underwriter will require more documentation.
+If you cannot close by the date listed in the real estate contract, you will need to ask the seller for more time to close.

 - Unable to trace down payment funds

 - Late payments or collection accounts noted on the borrower’s credit report

 - Debt that needs to be paid off before closing